-4.1 Production of goods and services Managing resources effectively to produce goods 4.1.1 The meaning of production: • and services Difference between production and productivity Benefits of increasing efficiency and how to • increase it, e.g. increasing productivity by automation and technology, improved labour skills Why businesses hold inventories The concept of lean production: how to achieve it, e.g. just-in-time inventory control and Kaizen; benefits of lean production 4.1.2 The main methods of production: Features, benefits and limitations of job, batch and flow production Recommend and justify an appropriate production method for a given situation
+- Managing resources effectively to produce goods and services - Difference between production and productivity - Benefits of increasing efficiency and how to increase it, e.g. increasing productivity by automation and technology, improved labour skills - Why businesses hold inventories - The concept of lean production: how to achieve it, e.g. just-in-time inventory control and Kaizen; benefits of lean production - 4.1.2 The main methods of production: - Features, benefits and limitations of job, batch and flow production - Recommend and justify an appropriate production method for a given situation - 4.1.3 How technology has changed and is changing production methods, e.g. using computers in design and manufacturing